Boxcar87/PRKHelper/README.md

 PRKHelper does not inject into AO, it works by reading logfiles.
 The premise is that you setup a new chat window which logs vicinity messages and then the program reads commands from vicinity that begin with a !.
 The commands are sent via /whisper which has a very low range so conflicting messages between users are highly unlikely.
 The results themselves are echoed so that only you can see them.

-The flagship feature of PRKHelper is being able to post items and PB loot tables directly to chat.
-Items, symbiants, and pb commands are all currently supported.
+Some flagship features of PRKHelper include:
+- !items
+- !pb
+- !symbiant
+- Extensive weapon DPM calculator
+- Persistent shop script generator

-Planned features: Symbiant wishlist tracker, "Shop" advertisement script generator.
+Planned features: Symbiant wishlist tracker.

 ### Setup